The bug often called “cherry fruit fly” is a tiny fly that lays eggs on ripening cherries. It’s also called the “cherry

 While picking, immediately eliminate cherries that show signs of fruit rot, and spray your hands with alcohol or disinfectant to keep the disease from spreading.

-Damaged cherries by Claudia Daniel and Jürg Grunder under © CC BY-NC-SA 3.0
+Damaged cherries (also on social media) by Claudia Daniel and Jürg Grunder under © CC BY-NC-SA 3.0

 Half-cherry with cherry fly maggot by Karl Bauer under © CC BY 3.0

 Cherry fruit fly on leaf by an anonymous photographer thanks to Entomart

 Video materials used in tutorial by Pristurus under © CC BY-SA 3.0